|Oracle® Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition

 Select the location in which to save the new agent.

-Select the status that will initiate the agent to deliver its content and execute its actions from the Trigger Agent if KPI Status is list.
+Select the status that initiates the agent to deliver its content and execute its actions from the Trigger Agent if KPI Status is list.

 Complete and save the agent.
 See "Creating Agents" for additional information.